BlackWingedKing/Sampling-and-Simulations/README.md

 # Sampling-and-Simulations

-simulation exercise of the course EE-325 probability and random processes
+Simulation exercise of the course EE-325 probability and random processes

 We have